 - The Local Plan FVA for Warrington was prepared by Cushman and Wakefield and published in August 2021.
-Given the characteristics of Warrington a wide range of residential values were considered and those at the lowest end of this range are comparable to the highest house prices likely to be achieved in Copeland.
+Given the characteristics of Warrington a wide range of residential values were considered.
+Those values at the lowest end of this range are comparable to the highest house prices likely to be achieved in Copeland.
 As shown in table 6.2 an EUV of £494,000 per hectare (£200,000 per acre) is adopted for brownfield sites to which a landowner premium of 20% is applied.
 The EUV adopted reflects the strategic location of Warrington in the context of the national motorway network.
-For greenfield sites a BLV of £370,500 per net developable hectare (£150,000 per net developable acre) is adopted, however this is based on an EUV of £22,230 per hectare (£9,000 per acre) and a landowner premium equivalent to 16.67 times EUV. - 6.2.45 To establish appropriate landowner premiums and ultimately BLVs for the purpose of this study then in accordance with the PPG we have considered the limited evidence from planning application FVAs specific to the Borough.
+For greenfield sites a BLV of £370,500 per net developable hectare (£150,000 per net developable acre) is adopted.
+This is based on an EUV of £22,230 per hectare (£9,000 per acre) and a landowner premium equivalent to 16.67 times EUV. - 6.2.45 To establish appropriate landowner premiums and ultimately BLVs for the purpose of this study then in accordance with the PPG we have considered the limited evidence from planning application FVAs specific to the Borough.
 We have also taken into consideration evidence from other FVAs and in particular Local Plan viability assessments. - 6.2.46 The one FVA submitted for a greenfield site in the Borough, demonstrates a landowner premium of 10 times EUV however this appears to have been based on an incorrect interpretation of the Cheshire East CIL Viability Assessment.
-The premium in the CIL Viability Assessment was in fact 15 rather than 10 times EUV.
+The premium adopted in this particular CIL Viability Assessment was in fact 15 rather than 10 times EUV.
 The evidence from recent plan wide FVAs for greenfield sites indicates a landowner premium of between 12.5 and 17.5 times EUV, although there are some variances in the assumptions made regarding abnormal costs. - In preparing a study of this nature is it important not to test to the margins of viability.
 A reasonably cautious approach to assessing a minimum landowner premium should therefore be taken.
 In these circumstances we would recommend that based on the evidence, a landowner premium equivalent to 15 times EUV would be realistic for most greenfield sites.
 Applying this landowner premium to the EUV of £24,700 per hectare (£10,000 per acre) results in a BLV for greenfield sites of £370,500 per net developable hectare (£150,000 per net developable acre).
 This is considered to be a robust position and is consistent with other Local Plan Viability Assessments including for neighbouring Allerdale.
-To fully inform the Council's decision regarding plan viability then as part of the sensitivity testing we have also considered variations to the greenfield BLV based on +/-£50,000 per net developable acre adjustments.
+To fully inform the Council's decision regarding plan viability, then as part of the sensitivity testing we have also considered variations to the greenfield BLV based on +/-£50,000 per net developable acre adjustments.

 - 6.2.48 There is no evidence from FVAs submitted in Copeland relating to brownfield sites.
-Evidence from Local Plan FVAs shows landowner premiums ranging from 20% to 75% although it is our experience that landowner premiums are reducing across the North West as the viability requirements and guidance in the PPG start to take effect.
-This is certainly evident from the assumed premiums in the Warrington FVA which are at 20%. - As noted above we would recommend a conservative approach is adopted to the application of the landowner premium for the purpose of this high level assessment.
-At the present time there is still relatively little information about the extent of potential abnormal costs applicable to these brownfield sites.
-For the limited number of brownfield allocations we have adopted a landowner premium of 50%.
-This produces a BLV of £370,500 per net developable hectare (£150,000 per net developable acre).
-In the circumstances this is considered to be a very robust position against which to test the viability of these brownfield allocations.
-If significant abnormal costs are identified then we would expect downward adjustments to these figures.
-As with the greenfield typologies we have also prepared sensitivity testing with +/-£50,000 per net acre adjustments to the BLV. - 6.2.50 The brownfield BLV is in fact similar to those consulted on and agreed for the purpose of FVA1.
+Evidence from Local Plan FVAs shows landowner premiums ranging from 20% to 75%, although it is our experience that landowner premiums are reducing across the North West as the viability requirements and guidance in the PPG start to take effect.
+This is certainly evident from the assumed premiums in the Warrington FVA which are at 20%. - 6.2.50 The brownfield BLV is in fact similar to those consulted on and agreed for the purpose of FVA1.
 The greenfield BLV represents a reduction from those previously adopted in FVA1.
 However the greenfield BLVs are now assessed based on EUV+ in accordance with the requirements contained in the current PPG.
 They are also consistent with FVAs carried out locally and with other area wide viability assessments in the North West where similar house prices exist.